-Gaskets are used in every market imaginable, from plumbing to jet planes.
-Gaskets are used in applications like sealing, cushioning, gap filling, surface protection, mechanical aid and more.
-This wide range of applications requires a wide range of performance properties and a wide range of materials.
+Gaskets – mechanical seals that fill the space between two or more surfaces – are used in every market imaginable, from plumbing to aeronautics.
+Gaskets are ideal for applications like sealing, cushioning, gap filling, surface protection, mechanical aid and more.
+Their wide range of applications requires that they have an abundance of performance properties and can be created from diverse materials.

-In addition to materials like foam, rubber, cloth, felt, plastic and others, pressure-sensitive tape is commonly used as well.
-Pressure sensitive tapes can be added to various materials to produce a gasket material with a pressure sensitive surface.
-The tape can be applied to one or both sides of the base gasket material.
-In some cases the adhesive tape alone is the gasket material.
+In addition to being made from materials like foam, rubber, cloth, felt and plastic, gaskets can be formed from pressure-sensitive tape as well.
+Pressure-sensitive tapes can be added to various materials to produce a gasket with a pressure-sensitive surface.
+The tape can be applied to one or both sides of the base gasket component.
+In some cases, the adhesive tape alone acts as the gasket material.

-Like with other materials, pressure-sensitive tapes are available in a wide range of performance options, making them a highly useful component and useful in many of the demanding applications that gasket fabricators come across.
-Here’s a short list of some of the tape properties that a gasket fabricator might find useful for special projects:
+Like with other goods, pressure-sensitive tapes are available in an array of performance options, making them highly useful in many of the demanding applications that gasket fabricators encounter.
+Here’s a short list of some of their properties that a gasket fabricator might find useful for special projects:

 - Adhesion to foam and other cellular or porous materials